 Like elsewhere in America, most people in Herndon use a private automobile to get to work.
 But notably, a substantial number of Herndon‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 Herndon is an extremely ethnically-diverse town.
 The people who call Herndon home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Herndon, accounting for 36.65% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Herndon residents report their race to be White, followed by Asian.
-Herndon also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 34.45% of the town’s residents.
-Important ancestries of people in Herndon include Irish, English, African, and Italian.
+Important ancestries of people in Herndon include German, Irish, English, Italian, and European.

 The most common language spoken in Herndon is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Langs. of India.